Wenatchee Campus Residence Hall

 Who can apply for a room in the residence hall?

-All students taking 5 or more credits are eligible to live in the hall.
+All students taking 10 or more credits are eligible to live in the hall.
 You should complete an application and provide a $450 deposit two weeks before the start of the quarter you plan to attend.
-Applications are available online at www.wvc.edu.
+Click here for an application.